CarlSetzer/text-portrait-css/README.md

-# text-portrait-css
+/*text-portrait-css
-# A CSS experiment based on this post by Pratham: https://codepen.io/prathkum/pen/xxgrXje.
-It posts text over an image nicely
+A CSS experiment based on this post by Pratham: https://codepen.io/prathkum/pen/xxgrXje.
+It posts text over an image nicely */

 <html>